Team306EGR314/Team306EGR314/Design-Ideation.md

 or greenhouse, and you could get readings at any point from something like your phone.
 You would be able to send a signal from an app or something which would tell the motor to do a swing and take a measure.
 The measurements given back to you would give you temperature and humidity readings.

+# Our Process

   </div>

+ We had each put some contribution in each of the designs but each design can be credited (in order) to 1 Jedriq Ventura, 2 Samuel Stiffler, 3 Nathan Hoge.
+Dylan made the contribution of explaining our ideas, and getting them onto the github.

+ For brainstorming we had given a couple thoughts based on what we had seen in the previous user needs assignment.
+Concept one was a pill shape that was wind resistant, and it would be super portable, it was based on the beats pill speaker.
+Concept 2 is a latern style hanger, this was inspired by a humming bird feeder.
+This would be able to hang in any green house and stays in place collecting information.
+Concept 3 was an off the wall idea of a "wagging thermometer" this would collect information by waving the arm and starting the collection and ending the collection at the end of the arms path.

+It was better to have the ideas but holding to them was way harder.
+Because we had to make choices based on what is and isnt important.
+For instance each device is suited for different environments, concept 1 would be on the go, concept 2 would be a hang and stay, finally concept 3 would be a place and sit.